SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Preliminaries

 A series of protocols are used to send email, transfer it from the sender's email provider to the recipient's provider, and then retrieve it.
 Figure~\ref{fig:smtp} shows the most basic steps involved, in steps marked (1) through (3).
-When a user initiates sending an email, her client may use SMTP~\cite{rfc5321} to submit the message to her organization's mail server.
-The sender's mail server uses DNS to locate the mail server for the recipient's domain, then uses SMTP to transfer the message.
-Finally, the recipient retrieves the message from her own organization's mail server, possibly using POP or IMAP.
-If either the sender or receiver is using webmail, then step 1 or step 3 may use HTTPS instead.
-Note also that the version of SMTP used to submit a message in step 1 is modified from the version of SMTP used to transfer messages~\cite{rfc6409}.
+When a user initiates sending an email, their client may use SMTP~\cite{rfc5321} to submit the message to their organization's mail server (also called a mail transfer agent or MTA~\cite{rfc1506,rfc5598}).
+The sender's MTA uses DNS to locate the mail MTA for the recipient's domain, then uses SMTP to transfer the message.
+Finally, the recipient retrieves the message from their own organization's MTA, possibly using POP or IMAP.
+If either the sender or receiver is using webmail, then step (1) or step (3) may use HTTPS instead.
+Note also that the version of SMTP used to submit a message in step (1) is modified from the version of SMTP used to transfer messages~\cite{rfc6409}.

-This sequence of events is complicated somewhat by additional features supported by email, shown by steps (4) and (5) in Figure~\ref{fig:smtp}.
-First, a receiving mail server can be configured to forward email for a recipient on to another mail server; \eg forwarding email from \texttt{bob@company.org} to \texttt{bob@gmail.com}.
+This sequence of events is complicated somewhat by additional features supported by email as shown in step (4).
+First, a receiving MTA can be configured to forward email for a recipient on to another MTA; \eg forwarding email from \texttt{bob@company.org} to \texttt{bob@gmail.com}.
 This can repeat an arbitrary number of times.
 Second, a destination email address may correspond to a mailing list server which forwards the email to all subscribers on the list (a potentially large number).
-This adds numerous other recipient email servers to the process.
+This adds numerous other recipient MTAs to the process.